Prometheus Bios

 Clara Smith, Soprano

 Clara Smith is an avid musician performing both as a vocalist and conductor around the world.
 She received her undergraduate degree in vocal music education from Missouri State University where she had the opportunity to travel as a chorister quite extensively both domestically and internationally.
 She recently received her Masters in Choral Conducting from the University of Missouri and plans to pursue her DMA in Choral Conducting.
-She now serves as an adjunct professor in Music Theory at Columbia College as well as the director of treble choir, Bella Voce.
-Clara recently traveled to London and performed as a soloist with the University of Missouri’s Concert Chorale and Vox Anima Symphony.
+She now serves as an adjunct professor in Music Theory and History at Columbia College as well as the director of Columbia Youth Choirs’ treble choir, Bella Voce.
+Clara was recently selected as one of twelve members of the Voces8 scholars program.
 She has performed as a soloist for a wide variety of repertoire and venues including a United States presidential inauguration.
 Clara is thrilled to perform under the direction of Dr. R. Paul Crabb alongside such talented musicians.

 Jeremy Wagner, Bass

 Jeremy Wagner is a promising and engaging music educator, with a Master’s of Music in Choral Conducting at the University of Missouri.
 At the institution, Wagner was able to work alongside and learn directly from mentors, Dr. R. Paul Crabb, Dr. Wendy Sims, and Dr. Brandon Boyd.
 Wagner has been serving as the Director of Choral Activities at Missouri Valley College, preparing choirs as well as teaching several curricular courses such as Music Appreciation, and Jazz, Pop, and Rock.
 Wagner also worked individually with students as the applied lessons professor.
 Additionally, Wagner has been granted opportunities to work with established local educators, including Lee’s Summit North’s George Peng and Jonathan Krinke, Dr. Rika Heruth, Christine Nichols, and Emily Edgington Andrews.
 Through his participation within the community, Wagner has established himself as a talented conductor, educator, and performer around Missouri.
 These accolades, in conjunction with his focused work ethic, led to Wagner being named the Director of Music Ministry at several churches, most recently Unitarian Universalist Church of Columbia.
-He also works as the Assistant Chorale Conductor and Co-Chamber Choir Conductor with the Choral Arts Alliance of Missouri.
+He also works as the Adult Choirs Coordinator for the Choral Arts Alliance of Missouri, showing his proficiency in administrative duties.
 Wagner currently performs in a semi-professional chamber ensemble, Vox Nova, who celebrated their first Missouri Music Educators Association performance in 2018 and won the Ernst Bacon American Prize in 2019.